 Natto is unique—many love it and eat it almost every day.
-But others are put off by the smell of ammonia and old socks, and the stringy, sticky texture.
-Indeed, natto may not be love at first sight, it’s more of an acquired taste.
-You have to give some time to get acquainted with the somewhat odd personality of natto.
-But if you do try, then perhaps like me, you could get hooked for life.
+Others are put off by the smell of ammonia and old socks and the stringy, sticky texture.
+True, natto may not be love at first sight, it’s more of an acquired taste.
+However, many have learned to love its somewhat odd personality.

 What is natto?

 The key ingredient is boiled or steamed soybeans that are fermented using a unique bacteria called Bacillus subtilis.
-Some people who are allergic to soy can consume fermented soybeans.
-This is because fermentation breaks down the problematic proteins that many are sensitive to.
+Some who are allergic to soy can consume fermented soybeans a fermentation breaks down the problematic proteins causing issues.

-The fermentation process creates a distinct, strong odour that some people find repugnant at first.
-For this reason, some people need to taste natto several times before learning to appreciate it.
-So giving it some time!
+The fermentation process creates a distinct, strong odor that some people find repugnant at first.
+For this reason, you might need to taste natto several times before learning to appreciate it.
+Just give it some time!

-You could compare the taste to Roquefort, one of the best known French blue cheeses.
-I tasted this cheese on several occasions and could not understand why other were so amazed.
-It too a while and several attempts before I started to enjoy its distinct taste.
-Now I eat Roquefort almost every day.
+Some compare the taste to Roquefort, a French blue cheese.
+It took me several attempts to enjoy the distinct taste of Roquefort, but it’s now my favorite cheese.
 The point is, don’t let first impressions discourage you.
-There are also ways to make it more palatable.
+There are also ways to make natto more palatable.

 Fermented soybeans should be keep in a refrigerator and consumed within a week or so.
 This is because its taste will gradually change.
-If the fermentation process continues too far, the soybeans will almost fully dissolve and develop sharp ammonia-like odour.
-This is similar to how certain cheeses develop.
+If the fermentation process continues too far, the soybeans will almost fully dissolve and develop a sharper ammonia-like odor.

-When soybeans are fermented, vitamins and enzymes are created and are very gut friendly.
+When soybeans are fermented, the vitamins and enzymes created are very gut friendly.
 Here are a few examples:

-Nattokinase is a unique enzyme found in natto.
-It has some interesting properties as promoting a clean-up of the blood vessels, promote circulation, support the heart and preventing blood clots from forming.
+Nattokinase is a unique enzyme found in natto with interesting properties.
+For example, nattokinase promotes a clean-up of blood vessels, circulation, supports the heart and prevents blood clots from forming.

-Fermented soybeans is a great source of vitamin K2 (menaquinone).
-Studies reveal that after consuming it, the K2 concentration in the body is 10 times higher than after eating spinach.
+Fermented soybeans are a good source of vitamin K2 (menaquinone).
+Studies reveal that after consuming natto, the K2 concentration in the body is 10 times higher than after eating spinach.
 Vitamin K is essential for healthy bones and prevents the hardening of arteries.
-However, K2 can interfere with the function of Warfarin.

-The bacillus subtilis are probiotic bacteria with unique properties.
-Here are a few reported by researchers:
+Bacillus subtilis is a probiotic bacterium with unique properties.
+Here’s a list of benefits reported by researchers:

 - Lessen digestive problems caused by E. coli bacteria or food poisoning